-Do not read either the system-wide startup file /etc/profile or any of the personal initialization files ~.bash_profile, ~.bash_login, or ~.profile.
+Do not read either the system-wide startup file /etc/profile or any of the personal initialization files ~l.bash_profile, ~l.bash_login, or ~l.profile.
 By default, bash reads these files when it is invoked as a login shell (see INVOCATION below).

---norc Do not read and execute the personal initialization file 7.bashrc if the shell is interactive.
+--norc Do not read and execute the personal initialization file ~.bashrc if the shell is interactive.
 This option is on by default if the shell is invoked as sh.